Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 - This lets us unambiguously encode statements about the world into a form that can be rigorously argued about.

 # Syntax
 Now that we can encode what we would like to say about the world into logical statements, there is still something big we are missing.
 That is, how do we make arguments using these logical statements?
 How can we show that one statement entails another, and how can we justify that?
 This is where we reach a fork in the road, as there are two ways of doing this.
 The first way involves arguing about the _semantics_, or _meaning of the connectives_.
-It's done using truth tables, and I will explain this in a later section.
-For now, I will explain the second method: arguing about the _syntax_, or _structure of the formula_.
+It's done using truth tables, and will be explained later in its own section.
+For now, let us discuss the second method: arguing about the _syntax_, or _structure of the formula_.

 We start with a set of very simple rules - some of them are so simple that it's awkward to write more than a few sentences about them.
 Then, the "argument" or proof is structured like this:
 - We write down the formulae we are given; what we know to be true.